 In some cases it will be necessary to check the equivalence of non-German degree qualifications before admitting an applicant as a doctoral candidate at TU Berlin.
 Further information regarding formal procedures for admission as a doctoral student.

-Once or twice a year, the CJS awards degree completion scholarships for international doctoral students who are in the final phase of their doctorate with DAAD funds.
+Once or twice a year, the CJS awards degree completion scholarships for international doctoral candidates who are in the final phase of their doctorate.

 Should there be a new call for applications in spring 2023, you will find info on how to apply either here or via the TU email distribution list.